wikimedia/eventmetrics/README.md

 Ultimately all compiled assets are copied to the web/ directory (publicly accessible).
 This should happen automatically, but if not try dumping the assets with `php bin/console assetic:dump`.
 If you find you have to keep doing this regularly, you can continually watch for changes with `php bin/console assetic:watch`.

+When committing new asset changes, be sure to bump the version number in [config.yml](https://github.com/wikimedia/grantmetrics/blob/master/app/config/config.yml) under framework/assets/version.
+This will force the cache to be invalidated in production so that users download the newest assets.

 ## i18n

 All messages live in the i18n/ directory.